Job Classification: Natural Resources 3

 How many hours are in a typical work week?

 The typical work week is 36.25 hours (7.25 hours/day).
-You will be required to work overtime as required by the current
+You will be required to work overtime as required when the Area has

 What kind of schedule would I be on?

-Schedules between Areas will vary however you can generally expect to work 10/4 schedule.
+Schedules between Areas will vary however you can expect to work either a 5/2 or 10/4 schedule.

 Are there living accommodations available?

-In most Areas living accommodations can be provided.
+In most Areas living accommodations are provided at no cost.
 Please contact the Area directly for type and availability.

 Do I require a vehicle?